seancorfield/honeysql/doc/clause-reference.md

 ## join-by

 This is a convenience that allows for an arbitrary sequence of `JOIN` operations to be performed in a specific order.
-It accepts a sequence of join operation name (keyword or symbol) and the clause that join would take:
+It accepts either a sequence of alternating join operation name (keyword or symbol) and the clause that join would take, or a sequence of `JOIN` clauses as hash maps:

 ```clojure
 user=> (sql/format {:select [:t.ref :pp.code]